byui-cit/learning-modules/modules/js/url-params/ponder1.md

 Next we need to figure out which product was requested on the `product.html` page.
 Then we will look up that product and output it's details.

 1. In the `params.js` file start by adding `console.log(window.location)` Review the output.
 Note especially the `search` property.
-2. Create a function called `getParams(param)` It should take a string (the parameter key we are interested in), and return a string (the key for the specified param).
+2. Create a function called `getParams(param)` It should take a string (the parameter key we are interested in), and return a string (the value for the specified param).
 Using [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) complete the function.
 3. Create another function called `productTemplate(product)` that takes a product object as an argument, and returns the HTML markup to output that product.
 You should include the name, image, and price in the HTML.
 4. Create another function called `getProductDetails`.
 This function should attempt to get the productId from the Url search parameter, then if it found an id it should look in the `products` array for that product.
 If it finds a match then it should create the markup to display the product, and insert it into the `main` element.
 5. Test your work to make sure the correct product shows.